JereKuusela/valheim-dev/README.md

 - `devconfig fly_down_key space,leftcontrol`: Changes to fly down when both left control and space are pressed.

-### Bind tagging

-Binds can be tagged with `tag=[name]` parameter.
-The tag can be used to directly `unbind` these commands.

-This is mostly indended to be used by other mods.

 ## Command aliasing

 New commands can be created to shorten command names or to set parameter values.